vkostyanetsky/kostyanetsky.me/notes/yaga/index.md

+---
+title: Yaga
+description: About a potential competitor of JIRA in Russia.
+created: 2024-07-29 01:21:21
+tags:
+- meanwhile
+- 1c
+---

-﻿I accidentally remembered that six months ago, one of my colleagues threw a link to [Yaga](https://yaga.rt.ru) into the work chat.
+I accidentally remembered that six months ago, one of my colleagues threw a link to [Yaga](https://yaga.rt.ru) into the work chat.
 It is a future (I guess) competitor of JIRA in Russia.
 Judging by the URL, the guys from Rostelecom are developing it.
 Here my curiosity was awakened — how is it there, did it take off?

 Alas, but looks like nope.
 At least, the landing page has the “leave a request and wait for a response beep” vibe.
 Only a simplified version is available for smaller teams that I can't touch as well: being not in Russia and clicking on the “Start using” button leads me to a ban.
 Welp, next time, maybe.